Steven Girgenti, executive chairman of bioAffinity Technologies Inc., said the company has found its ...

 Students train in an environment that includes more than 100 affiliated hospitals, clinics and healthcare facilities in South Texas.
 The Health Science Center also offers affiliated programs in public health with The University of Texas Health Science Center at Houston and in pharmacy with The University of Texas at Austin.

 San Antonio is also home to the first U.S. pharmacy school offering a Spanish language certification program for bilingual pharmacists.
 The Feik School of Pharmacy at the University of the Incarnate Word (UIW) opened in the fall of 2006 and achieved candidate status from the Accreditation Council for Pharmacy Education (ACPE).
 Candidate status is the second step in a three-step process for a school to receive accreditation by the time the first class graduates in 2010.

 Both UIW and the UT Health Science Center operate nursing schools, along with San Antonio College, St. Philip’s College, the Baptist Health System and Wayland Baptist University.
-San Antonio College and St. Philip’s are part of the Alamo Colleges, which rank No. 1 in Texas and No. 7 in the nation in the number of Hispanic nursing graduates.
+San Antonio College and St. Philip’s are part of the Alamo Colleges District, which rank No. 1 in Texas and No. 7 in the nation in the number of Hispanic nursing graduates.

 In addition, San Antonio’s Trinity University offers one of the nation’s top graduate programs in health care management, as ranked by U.S. News & World Report.
 Trinity’s Center for Leadership Development in Health Management combines traditional learning with a real-world approach to health care management.